 Most AutoCAD certificate programs are offered to any students who wish to sign up; there are rarely educational prerequisites.
-For the most part, applicants to an AutoCAD certificate program need only have a working knowledge of basic computer systems and a desire to learn about design and engineering software.
+For the most part, applicants to an AutoCAD certificate program need only a desire to learn about design and engineering software.

 Several instructional topics and hands-on skill sets are taught to students within an AutoCAD certificate program.
 Some of these are: